Thursday, December 12, 2019

 White Sands/ Haneyville again (Los Lunas)/ Madrid NM again

 Frontier Flashback.
 Times past come to life.
-I'm thinking the barns are right next to Fenton Lake (35.881852°, -106.724454°), and not in the Valles Caldera.
+I'm thinking the barns are just south of Fenton Lake (35.881852°, -106.724454°), and not in the Valles Caldera.
 The empty valley; I'm not sure, probably nearby.

-The view with the pinnacle right next to the road is likely very near Fenton Lake too (Passing Limo)/ Fenton Lake
+The view with the pinnacle right next to the road is likely very near Fenton Lake too (Passing Limo)/ Fenton Lake.

 White Sands (and spinning bodies.
 According to Susan Campo's book, spinning bodies were filmed in Los Angeles)